Symptoms, Treatments, and Differences of Crohn's and Ulcerative Colitis

 One reason IBD is confused with IBS is because irritable bowel is often called spastic colitis, as well as colitis.
 Coincidentally, both IBDs can be referred to as just colitis since that merely means inflammation of the colon.
 Often times at the earlier phases of an IBD, a doctor may misdiagnose as irritable bowel syndrome.
 One of the biggest predictors that it might be something else is if you see blood in your stool.
-Keep in mind hemorrhoids can also cause blood in your stool, so do not automatically assume you have something more severe.
-Hemorrhoids is often an after effect of IBS and IBDs due to the frequent bowel movements.
+Keep in mind hemorrhoids can also cause blood in the stool.
+Hemorrhoids are often caused by frequent bowel movements, which is characteristic of both IBDs and IBS.
+Therefore, do not assume you have something more severe at the presence of blood, instead seek medical attention to rule out hemorrhoids.

 Contrary to popular belief, Inflammatory Bowel Diseases are not caused by emotional stress.
 That being said, stress can trigger a flare up, the same way in which all diseases can flare during a time of stress.
 There are many myths surrounding IBD's as well.